 “We want them to either replace the glass with a less reflective glass or put a coating on the glass that would make it more bird friendly.
 I think the more realistic would be to apply coating to the outside of the glass,” says Sharpsteen.

-The report goes on to reference, among other success stories, New York City’s Jacob Javits Center, a sprawling, glass-clad convention center along the Hudson River that, for years, was notorious for being one of the Big Apple's biggest bird death traps.
-As part of a large-scale retrofit that saw thousands of highly reflective glass panels replaced with less reflective panels outfitted with bird-deterring ceramic dot (frit) patterns and the addition of a lush, vegetated roof the size of five football fields, the Javits Center is now a veritable avian paradise that has actually boosted, not killed off, urban wildlife.
+The report goes on to reference, among other success stories, Jacob Javits Center, a sprawling, glass-clad convention center along the Hudson River in Manhattan that, for years, was notorious for being one of the Big Apple's biggest bird death traps.
+As part of a large-scale retrofit that saw thousands of highly reflective glass panels replaced with less reflective panels outfitted with bird-deterring ceramic dot (frit) patterns and the addition of a vegetated roof the size of five football fields, the Javits Center is now a veritable avian paradise.

-A more thorough bird collision study headed by Audubon Minnesota and commissioned by the Vikings and MSFA is set to kick off later this year at U.S. Bank Stadium and continue into 2018.
+A more thorough bird collision study headed by Audubon Minnesota and commissioned by the Vikings and MSFA is set to kick off later this year and continue into 2018.
 The results of that study are expected to be finalized in 2019.